vtmattedi/ConsoleAdventureReact/README.md

 ## Game Development

 This repository is for the development of the website only, not for the game development itself.
 However it obviously need to keep up with the game  but I want them to be as much detached as possible from each other.
 To accomplish this, I'm using git submodules and I added a prebuild script to get the latest from the Game repository before the build.

-## Gameplay Performance
-Xterm is a great tool but it is not as fast a console in a modern computer. animations look way better on true console, check the actual game [repo](www.github.com/vtmattedi/consoleadventure).

 ## Future of the projects